argilla-io/argilla-python/docs/how_to_guides/record.md

 === "As a dictionary"

     You can add the data directly as a dictionary, where the keys correspond to the names of fields, questions, metadata or vectors in the dataset and the values are the data to be added.
-However, you can also use a mapping to specify the data structure.
+However, you can also use a `mapping` to indicate which keys in the source data correspond to the dataset fields.

     ```python
     import argilla_sdk as rg